XiandaGuo/Drive-MLLM/README.md

 ### Script

-Script name: `get_MLLM_output.py`
+Script Name: `get_MLLM_output.py`

-Overview: This script utilizes OpenAI's MLLM model to generate responses based on a given `PROMPT_FILE` and images from a specified Hugging Face dataset (`HF_DATASET`).
-The responses are then saved in a JSON file (`SAVE_JSON_FILE`).
+Overview: This script leverages the MLLM models from OpenAI or Gemini to generate responses based on a given prompt and images from a Hugging Face dataset.
+The generated responses are saved in a JSON file.

-Implementation: The script reads images from the specified Hugging Face dataset in PIL format, converts them to base64 encoding, and then uses OpenAI's API to generate responses.

-Tips：
+Tips:

-Before using the script, ensure the following:
+Before using the script, please ensure the following:

-- `MODEL` is correctly specified.
+- The `API_TYPE` is correctly specified.
+It must be either `openai` or `gemini`.
-- `MAX_TOKENS` is set to a sufficient value.
+- Set the appropriate `api_key` environment variable based on the `API_TYPE`:
+  - For OpenAI, set the environment variable `OPENAI_API_KEY`.

+  - For Gemini, set the environment variable `GOOGLE_API_KEY`.
-- `PROMPT_FILE` points to a valid prompt file.
+- The `PROMPT_FILE` points to a valid prompt file.
-- `HF_DATASET` corresponds to the correct dataset.
+- The `HF_DATASET` corresponds to the correct dataset.
-- `SAVE_JSON_FILE` is the correct path for saving the output.
+- The `SAVE_JSON_FILE` is the correct path to save the output.
+- By default, the script calls the `"gpt-4o"` model for OpenAI and the `gemini-1.5-flash` model for Gemini.
+To modify this, update the `get_mllm_output` function accordingly.

-To perform small-batch testing, adjust the `dataset_num` parameter accordingly.
+For small batch testing, adjust the `dataset_num` parameter as needed.